Remember around this time last year when you thought to yourself that this pandemic would be over in six months or less?

 In these times, folks are encouraged to minimize contact with surfaces, and a set of latex gloves could help you with that, especially when you’re on a grocery run.
 You can store your gloves in a pouch or a ziplock bag to keep them free from germs when not in use.

 Remember to learn how to remove them properly because you don’t want your hands to be contaminated.
-As mentioned in the video above, the golden rule is skin touches skin and glove touches glove.
+The golden rule is skin touches skin and glove touches glove.
 Once you’re successful at removing the gloves, dispose of them the right way.

 It’s safe to say that this pandemic has made everyone a bunch of clean freaks.
 That being the case, folks have been figuring out ways to limit their exposure to bacteria and viruses.
 In the prepping community, an EDC gear that helps reduce contact on high-traffic surfaces like door handles and elevator buttons materialized.